On the excluded minor structure theorem for graphs of large treewidth: Graphs on Surfaces

+\begin{lem} For every surface $\Sigma$, every closed curve $C \subset \Sigma$ that does not bound a disc in $\Sigma$ is genus-reducing. \end{lem}

-Let $G$ be a graph embedded in $\Sigma$.
-For a face $F$ of $G$, let $S$ be the set of vertices that lie on $\boundary F$.
+Let $\Sigma$ be a (closed) surface and $G$ be a graph embedded in $\Sigma$.
+For a face $f$ of $G$, let $S$ be the set of vertices that lie on $\boundary f$.
 If we delete $S$ and add a new vertex $v$ to $G$ with neighbours $N(S)$, we obtain a graph $G'$.
 It is easy to see that we can extend the induced embedding of $G-S$ to an embedding of $G'$.
-We say that the graph $G'$ embedded in $\Sigma$ was obtained from~$G$ by \emph{contracting $F$ to $v$}.
+We say that the graph $G'$ embedded in $\Sigma$ was obtained from~$G$ by \emph{contracting $f$ to $v$}.

-The following lemma is from Demaine and Hajiaghayi \cite{DemaineHajiaghayi08}. \begin{lem} For every two integers $t$ and $g$ there exists an integer $s = s(t,g) >0$ such that the following holds.
+The following lemma is from Demaine and Hajiaghayi \cite{DemaineHajiaghayi08}. \begin{lem} For every two integers $t$ and $g$ there exists an integer $s = s(t,g)$ such that the following holds.
 Let $G$ be a graph of tree-width at least $s$ embedded in some surface $\Sigma$ of genus $g$.
 If $G'$ is obtained from $G$ by contracting a face to a vertex, then $G'$ has tree-width at least $t$. \end{lem}

 Our next lemma is due to Mohar and Thomassen \cite{graphsonsurfaces}: